2019-20 LCAP and Budget Book

 Local Control and Accountability Plan (LCAP)

-How is the LCAP created?
+How is the community involved in the LCAP process?

 SFUSD convenes a team of district staff, representatives of student and family advisory groups, bargaining units, and community organizations to work collaboratively as the LCAP Task Force.
 The task force meets once a month during the school year, with a focus to improve transparency, accountability and communication about SFUSD’s Local Control and Accountability Plan.

 If you have any questions about the LCAP Task Force or the district’s current LCAP, please contact us at firstname.lastname@example.org or visit www.tinyurl.com/sf-lcap

 The conversation surrounding our LCAP